 Some of the most useful, powerful, and perhaps lesser known resources I recommend to my students who are working on memoirs, life stories, and family histories, and use in my own memoir writing are listed below.
-They include electronic and hard copy resources, including some of the sharpest and most helpful memoir writers on Twitter.
+They include electronic and hard copy resources.

 Let’s continue the tradition of writers helping writers: Leave your favorite memoir, life story writing, or family history writing aids in a comment so others can benefit.
 Thanks!